-InMotion uses a domain name and database cap.
-This means that you can have up to 2 websites and up to 6 databases (e.g. software installs on the same domain).
-Everything else is unmetered, including email, storage, performance, etc.
+InMotion Hosting uses a domain name and database cap.
+This means that you can have up to 2 websites and up to 3 databases (e.g. software installs on the same domain).
+It includes 50GB of disk space, 500MB email storage, and unlimited bandwidth

 SiteGround uses a domain name and storage cap.
 This means that you can only have 1 website on that plan and can only store up to 10GB.
 But your emails and databases are unlimited.

 If you are planning on setting up more than one website with up to 6 development / sub-websites (on subdomains) with minimal storage use, then SiteGround has better promotional first tier pricing.

 If you are looking for the most overall versatility and value, then InMotion Hosting has better first tier pricing.

 The middle tiers are the most comparable among the two companies, but they still have variations in their focus.

 - InMotion Hosting has the Power plan & renews at $14.99/mo.